 We open with a recap of the ongoing war with Konnan and Selina de la Renta’s respective groups.
-Matt Striker and Tony Schiavone are on commentary again and break down the matches for this episode.
+Matt Striker and Tony Schiavone are on commentary again and break down the matches for this episode of MLW Fusion.
 This episode brings you two times the title fight action, with both the MLW Middleweight and World Championships being defended.
 In the World Title picture, Low-Ki, presented by Salina de la Renta, defends against Daga who is cornered by Konnan.
 For the Middleweight Championship, MJF defends against both Jason Cade and Jimmy Yuta in a triple threat elimination match.
 Also, on the card for the night is Marko Stunt and Myron Reed.
+Let’s get straight into the MLW Fusion review!

 Our first match of the night is Myron Reed vs. Marko Stunt.
 Both wrestlers are smaller and quicker fighters, so this should be a fun match.
 Despite his lack of size, Marko Stunt has an interesting arsenal he uses to make up for this.
 My own personal favorite was probably Marko’s knee strike, which Striker points out as bringing Reed down to Marko’s size.
 The finish came after a series of roll-up style attempts.
 Reed was able to reverse Stunt’s momentum by keeping his own body moving and using his weight advantage.
 Next, we go to a video from a recent autograph signing with Maxwell J. Friedman (MJF) and Aria Blake.
 They were to be joined by Shane “Swerve” Strickland, but the cameraman informed them Swerve would not be joining them.
 This is uncharacteristic of Strickland, so we will have to see what happens in the future.